The 8th Annual AptCon:

 2019 Exclusive Hotel Rate

-SVN Rock Advisors has negotiated preferential hotel rates at the Sheraton Centre Toronto Hotel – the same location as the conference – between Thursday, May 23 – Thursday, May 30, 2019.
+SVN Rock Advisors has negotiated preferential hotel rates at the Sheraton Centre Toronto Hotel – the same location as the conference – for Monday May 27, 2019.

 Rooms are available at a reduced rate of $289 per night.

 Attendees are able to make their own reservations by calling in toll-free at 1-888-627-7175 and stating that they are part of the SVN Rock Advisors’ group, or simply use the dedicated reservation link.

 Sheraton Centre Toronto Hotel

 Take Highway 427 South to Queen Elizabeth Way East, merge onto Gardiner Expressway East.
 Exit onto York Street and go North.
 Turn right onto Queen Street.

 Billy Bishop Toronto City Airport (YTZ)